One statement we hear from parents on a daily basis is: “I’m looking for a Mary Poppins nanny.”

 She has expectations about children being healthy, being kind, and also following the rules.

 Make sure that if you truly want a Mary Poppins nanny, you’re okay with them following a structure and making sure they have boundaries, setting forth expectations about rules with children.
 Beyond that, we all know Mary Poppins is eternally cheerful.
-She brings joy and happiness into the home when she comes into the home each day, she’s always singing and dancing and weaving important life lessons and magic into the day.
+She brings joy and happiness into the home, she’s always singing and dancing and weaving important life lessons and magic into the day.

-While all of those things are awesome, I also know that I’m not my best self every day, I try and I reach for that but, some days it just doesn’t happen.
+While all of those things are wonderful, it’s worth remembering that none of us are our best selves every single day.
+We try, and we reach for that, but some days it just doesn’t happen.

-Remember that Mary Poppins is a fictional character and while we can strive to maybe emulate what she represents, it’s also maybe not realistic to be 100% of that 100% of the time.
+Remember that Mary Poppins is a fictional character, and while we can strive to emulate what she represents, it’s also maybe not realistic to be 100% of that 100% of the time.

-While all of these qualities are amazing, It’s also really hard to maintain that all of the time.
+While all of these qualities are amazing, it’s also really hard to maintain them all of the time.

-The “spoonful of sugar” moments, also known as the joyous, cheerful, magical moments that will make the medicine go down, also known as sometimes having tough conversations, setting clear boundaries, and upholding expectations concerning communication, and being respectful and kind with one another.
+The “spoonful of sugar” moments, also known as the joyous, cheerful, magical moments that make the medicine go down, also come with sometimes having tough conversations, setting clear boundaries, and upholding expectations concerning communication and being respectful and kind with one another.
 Mary Poppins might just not be the perfect fit for every family.

-If you’re a family and you’re looking for that Mary Poppins nanny, make sure that you remember what that all entails is not just the cheerful joyful moments, it’s also the firm boundaries, the expectations, all of those other things, including sometimes having tough conversations.
+If you’re a family looking for that Mary Poppins nanny, make sure that you remember what it all entails: not just the cheerful, joyful moments, but also the firm boundaries, the expectations, and all of those other things, including sometimes having tough conversations.

 5 1 vote